OpenCPIsland/CPI-Project/README.md

     - Added 32 new Penguin colors
 	- Unlock the Valentines Day chair at level 27.
 The ID for the chair is 278 and it will sell at the Igloo furniture shop for 40 coins
 	- And most importantly, the game is no longer in the original 32-bit state!
 This recreation is in a 64-bit state
+	- Version 1.13.1
+	- Changed the default 3 igloo save slots to 10
+	- Changed the default 130 max igloo furniture limit to 500

 - What has been fixed:
     - The spawn points have been moved so you will no longer spawn into the void and endlessly fall randomly like in the original